sofia-lpz/matlab_oscilloscope/README.md

 # matlab_oscilloscope

 Simulation of an oscilloscope using Matlab
-Using function files for Uniformly Accelerated Rectilinear Motion (UARM), function for magnetic field of horizontal (MF) and vertical deflection plates (refered to as "sandwich" and "hotdog" respectively)
+Using function files for Uniformly Accelerated Rectilinear Motion (UARM), function for magnetic field of horizontal (MF) and vertical deflection plates (referred to as "sandwich" and "hotdog" respectively)

 ## To use this code